Marco McMillian

-Marco McMillian (April 23, 1979 - February 26, 2013) was a businessman and candidate for mayor of Clarksdale, Mississippi in 2013.
+Marco McMillian (April 23, 1979 – February 26, 2013) was a businessman and candidate for mayor of Clarksdale, Mississippi, in 2013.
 He was "the first openly gay man to be a viable candidate for public office in Mississippi".
-McMillian was CEO of MWM & Associates, a firm that provided consulting to non-profit organizations.
+McMillian was CEO of MWM & Associates, a firm that provided consulting to nonprofit organizations.

 Background

 Marco McMillian was born in 1979 in Mississippi.
 After attending local schools, he attended Jackson State University, studying business, and went on to earn a master's degree from Saint Mary's University of Minnesota.

-He developed his own business, eventually becoming CEO of MWM & Associates, which provided consulting to non-profit organizations.
-He became active in the Democratic Party and in 2013 he ran for mayor of Clarksdale, Mississippi.
+He developed his own business, eventually becoming CEO of MWM & Associates, which provided consulting to nonprofit organizations.
+He became active in the Democratic Party, and in 2013 he ran for mayor of Clarksdale, Mississippi.